Akryum/vue-virtual-scroller/README.md

 - Recycles scoped slot content (including components) in the list (no destroyed components), depending on item types (customize with `typeField` prop)
 - The components used in the list should expect `item` prop change without being re-created (use computed props or watchers to properly react to props changes!)
 - You don't need to set `key` on list content (but you should on `<img>` elements)
+- To emulate conditions that would otherwise be available in a `v-for` loop, the scoped slot exposes an `index` prop that reflects each item's position in the `items` array

 Both fixed and dynamic height modes are supported (set `itemHeight` prop for fixed height mode).